IMPORTANT Website terms of use and cookie statement

 Launched by RIBA in partnership with the Grimshaw Foundation, this annual series supports the aspirations of the two organisations, creating opportunities for young people from diverse backgrounds to access the world of art, design, and architecture, helping forge more inclusive creative futures.

-The event is open to RIBA members and the public, and actively encourages students and teachers from schools, colleges and community organisations to join the evening.
+The event is open to RIBA Members and the public, and actively encourages students and teachers from schools, colleges and community organisations to join the evening.

-Hew Lock, Keynote
+Hew Locke, Keynote

 Locke was born in Edinburgh, UK, in 1959; lived from 1966 to 1980 in Georgetown, Guyana; and is currently based in London.
 Locke explores the languages of colonial and post-colonial power, how different cultures fashion their identities through visual symbols of authority, and how these representations are altered by the passage of time.
 These explorations have led Locke to a wide range of subject matters, imagery and media, assembling sources across time and space in his deeply layered artworks.